Why is £-GBP so Low Against the Euro ?

 a.
 Use a GBP based debit card to make a Euro payment.
 The merchant pays the expense of exchanging money and transferring it to his bank account.
 You have to be careful with the card used that your bank will not load you with fees – typically called a ‘foreign currency handling fee’.
 In practice this is unnecessary because the Card company eg VISA do this work – the bank pays GBP to VISA, VISA pay EURO to the merchant seller.

 3. Use Currency Exchange

 a.
-The mid-market rate you see on the internet eg GBP 1.07 to Euro 1.00, is not the rate you receive when exchanging the money.
+The mid-market rate you see on the internet eg Euro 1.07 to GBP 1.00, is not the rate you receive when exchanging the money.
 The broker, bank, credit card Company all will offer you an ‘exchange rate’.
 This may be £1 for £1 euro.
 So you get fewer euros for your pounds.
 The ‘trading’ difference is the income and profit you are paying that intermediary.
 Check each transaction you do.
 Generally using a Currency Exchange broker will give you a better rate than your bank – every time.